leeweiming3/tp/docs/UserGuide.md

 ![AddCommand](images/add/AddCommand.png)

 After the application has been successfully added, a success message will be shown in the output box.
-You can also see your new person in the person list display as seen below.
+You can also see your new candidate in the candidate list display as seen below.

 ![AddOutput](images/add/AddOutput.png)